 The former military airport of Tunoshna lies just 11 miles (18 km) south east of Yaroslavl and if this small international airport were to be expanded to accommodate more commercial passenger flights, then visiting Yaroslavl would be much easier for the tourist.

 For tourists wishing to visit Yaroslavl, currently the main point of entry is either through Moscow or St. Petersburg, and then via road, rail or waterway.
 To enter Russia, many tourists require a visa, check here for information about Russia Visas (and transit cards).

 Many foreign visitors to Yaroslavl arrive on a River Volga cruise, whilst others are on a Golden Ring tour.

 Yaroslavl is located 155 miles (250 km) north east of Moscow.
 It takes approximately 3-4 hours to drive from Moscow to Yaroslavl, however, it could take longer - depending on the notoriously busy roads in and around Moscow.
 Check here for details of how to get from Moscow to Yaroslavl.
-If you’d like us to arrange travel from Moscow to Yaroslavl, please contact us for details.
+Unfortunately we are not able to arrange travel from Moscow to Yaroslavl.

 Yaroslavl is connected to most major Russian cities by rail - and it takes approximately 4 hours to travel to Yaroslavl from Moscow by train.